- How are basal and squamous cell skin cancers treated?

 Curettage and electrodesiccation

-This treatment removes the cancer by scraping it with a curette (a long, thin instrument with a sharp looped edge on one end), then treating the area with an electric needle (electrode) to destroy any remaining cancer cells.
-This process is often repeated.
+This treatment removes the cancer by scraping it with a curette (a long, thin instrument with a sharp looped edge on one end).
+The area is then treated with an electric needle (electrode) to destroy any remaining cancer cells.
+This process is often repeated once or twice during the same office visit.
 Curettage and electrodesiccation is a good treatment for superficial (confined to the top layer of skin) basal cell and squamous cell cancers.
 It will leave a small scar.

 Mohs surgery (microscopically controlled surgery)

-Using the Mohs technique, the surgeon removes a very thin layer of the skin (including the tumor) and then checks the sample under a microscope.
+Using the Mohs technique, the surgeon removes a very thin layer of the skin (including the tumor) and then checks the outer edges of the sample under a microscope.
 If cancer cells are seen, the next layer is removed and examined.
 This is repeated until the skin samples are found to be free of cancer cells.
 This process is slow, often taking several hours, but it means that more normal skin near the tumor can be saved.
-This creates a better appearance after surgery
+This can help the area look better after surgery.

 Lymph node surgery

-If lymph nodes near a non-melanoma skin cancer (especially a squamous cell or Merkel cell carcinoma) are growing larger, doctors will be concerned that the cancer might have spread to these lymph nodes.
-The nodes may be biopsied (see the section, “How are basal and squamous cell skin cancers diagnosed?”) or removed in a more extensive operation called a lymph node dissection.
+If lymph nodes near a squamous or basal cell skin cancer are growing larger, doctors will be concerned that the cancer might have spread to these lymph nodes.
+One or more nodes may be biopsied (see the section “How are basal and squamous cell skin cancers diagnosed?”), or many nodes might be removed in a more extensive operation called a lymph node dissection.
 The nodes are then looked at under a microscope for signs of cancer.
 This type of operation is more involved than surgery on the skin, and usually requires general anesthesia (where you are asleep).
+You can learn more in our document Lymph Nodes and Cancer.

 Lymphedema, a condition in which excess fluid collects in the legs or arms, is a possible long-term side effect of a lymph node dissection.
-Lymph nodes in the groin or under the arm are part of the lymph system, which normally helps drain fluid from the legs and arms.
+Lymph nodes in the groin or under the arm are part of the lymph system, which normally helps fluid from the legs and arms drain back toward the heart.
 If the lymph nodes are removed, fluid may build up, causing these limbs to swell.
 If severe enough, it can cause skin problems and an increased risk of infections in the limb.
 Elastic stockings or compression sleeves can help some people with this condition.
-For more information, see our document, Understanding Lymphedema (For Cancers Other Than Breast Cancer).
+For more information, see our document Understanding Lymphedema (For Cancers Other Than Breast Cancer).

 Skin grafting and reconstructive surgery

-After removing large non-melanoma skin cancers, it may not be possible to stretch the nearby skin enough to stitch the edges of the wound together.
+After removing large basal or squamous cell skin cancers, it may not be possible to stretch the nearby skin enough to stitch the edges of the wound together.
 In these cases, healthy skin may be taken from another part of the body and grafted over the wound to help it heal and to restore the appearance of the affected area.
 Other reconstructive surgical procedures can also be helpful in some cases.